 David believes a good story should reveal the extraordinary in the seemingly ordinary and help people better understand the world and their place in it.

 He’s worked with the CBC in Vancouver, was the program director at Simon Fraser University’s CJSF 90.1 FM, has freelanced on different audio projects covering everything from First Nations issues to the adult film industry, and is the podcast producer for the Interesting Vancouver speaker series.
-His work has been heard on CBC’s Podcast Playlist, Roundhouse Radio, Rabble.ca, Vancouver is Awesome, and on community stations across Canada.
+His work has been heard on the BBC, the CBC, Roundhouse Radio, Rabble.ca, Vancouver is Awesome, and on community stations across Canada.

 Some of David’s favourite things include backcountry hiking, tennis, the smell of Halloween, running for the bus, and dad jokes.